University: King’s College London

 Fighting organised crime

 Currently, Ini is principally involved in prosecuting complex fraud cases involving money laundering and serious organised crime, with extended lead times and lengthy trials.
 “I am instructed quite early on in cases so a lot of my time is spent helping with the preparation and shaping the argument, then there are big chunks of time in court for trials, which tend to run for several weeks,” she notes.
+“At the moment I am working on a money-laundering case which involves over 25 defendants, so it has been split into five trials; by the time those trials finish I will have been working on the case for about three years.”

 Prosecuting those suspected of involvement in complex organised crime inevitably means that there is an international flavour to the work.
 “The money generated from the index criminality in the UK is passed around the country before being transferred overseas,” Ini explains.
 “In preparing these cases, we need to make enquiries internationally to try to trace the money and find out what other interests the suspects may have.”
 This international aspect is particularly important to her personally: “I have an international background and I am also qualified at the New York Bar, so keeping an international element in my work means that I can use all my qualifications.”

 Weighing up the contenders for the highlight of her career so far, Ini admits that she “can’t pinpoint a single case because they are all so different.”
 Instead, she points out that “the reward I get from my work isn’t from the monetary value of the case or winning the argument, but the impact you can have on the client – even though that may sound cliché.
-I also do a lot of regulatory work, where clients are individuals from various professions that have been called up in front of their regulator and could face being struck off, so it is incredibly rewarding and satisfying to be able to listen to them, take their case and present it in a way that they feel is fair and appropriate.
+I also do a lot of regulatory work, where clients are individuals from various professions that have been called up in front of their regulator and could face being struck off, so it is incredibly rewarding and satisfying to listen to them, take their case and present it in a way that they feel is fair and appropriate.
 It’s the same with crime – if you are defending, a lot of your clients will feel that they have never been listened to and it is an incredibly humbling and powerful thing to act as their mouthpiece.
-For most people, coming before the criminal courts is a crisis in their lives and to be able to help them through that period is something I find extremely rewarding.”
+For most people, coming before the criminal courts is a crisis in their lives and to be able to help them through that period is extremely rewarding.”